wjassim/WARP-Q/README.md

 ## News
-- July 2022: A new manuscript entitled "Speech Quality Assessment with WARP-Q: From Similarity to Subsequence Dynamic Time Warp Cost" has been accepted for publication in IET Signal Processing.
-More details about this manuscript will be provided soon.
+- July 2022: A new manuscript entitled [“Speech quality assessmentwith WARP‐Q: From similarity to subsequence dynamic time warp cost”](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) has been accepted for publication in IET Signal Processing.
+In this paper, we present the detailed design of WARP-Q with a comprehensive evaluation and analysis of the model components, design decisions, and salience of parameters to the model's performance.
+The paper also presents a comprehensive set of benchmarks with standard and new datasets and benchmarks against other standard and state-of-the-art full reference speech quality metrics.
+Furthermore, we compared WARP-Q results to the results from two state-of-the-art reference free speech quality measures.
+We also explored the possibility of mapping raw WAPR-Q score onto target MOS using different machine learning (ML) models.

 - Jan 2021: Publishing initial codes of WARP-Q.